a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 :1:       Load KV Store lookup
 :2-5:     Filter out active alerts to obtain the list of alerts to be removed from the KV Store lookup
 :6:       Call KV Store lookup to get the ``_key`` field of each alert entry to be deleted
-:7:       Delete alert entries from the lookup using `Gemini KV Store Tools custom command <https://splunkbase.splunk.com/app/3536/#/details>`_
+:7:       Delete alert entries from the lookup using `Gemini KV Store Tools<https://splunkbase.splunk.com/app/3536/#/details>`_ custom command

 Search for active alerts
 ------------------------

 :8-9:     Search for all enabled and scheduled alerts, then for each alert:
-:11:      Check if the index is specified in the search query if aplicable, using macro ``indexIsSpecified``
+:11:      Check if the index is specified in the search query, if applicable, using macro ``indexIsSpecified``
 :13-14:   Define the owner as being the local-part of the first recipient email address
 :15:      Extract service request reference from description field, using macro ``getServiceRequest``
 :18:      Clean the updated field